8 Essential Tools and Materials for Starting Seeds Indoors

 5. Seedling Heat Mat

-Normal household temperatures between 70 and 75 degrees are warm enough for most seed starting.
+Normal household temperatures between 70 and 75 degrees Fahrenheit are warm enough for most seed starting.
 However, tropical plants and a few vegetables—such as eggplant and okra—sprout more readily at temperatures above 75 degrees.
 For them, you may want to purchase a heat mat such as the VIVOHOME Seedling Heat Mat.
-Alternatively, place your seed-starting containers in the warmest spot in your home, such as on a high shelf above a radiator or register.
+Alternatively, place your seed-starting containers in the warmest spot in your home, perhaps on a high shelf above a radiator or register.

 7. Plant Labels

 When sowing seeds, you’ll need labels to remember what you planted where.
 KINGLAKE’s Plant Nursery Garden Labels should work well where they aren’t likely to be disturbed.
 However, if you have young children or cats, opt for sticky labels that affix to containers and can’t be removed by curious hands or paws.
 In either case, use a permanent marker to prevent the information on the labels from being rubbed or washed off.

 Get the KINGLAKE 4 Inch Plastic Plant Nursery Garden Labels on Amazon for $5.49.